 Regional Advisory Council Recruitment 2017

-The Victorian Multicultural Commission recently sought expressions of interest from community members, business and local government representatives and service providers interested in representing multicultural affairs in their region through the Regional Advisory Councils.
+The Victorian Multicultural Commission has newly appointed community members, business and local government representatives and service providers interested in representing multicultural affairs in their region through the Regional Advisory Councils.

 For all queries about the Regional Advisory Councils, please contact RAC Secretariat via email firstname.lastname@example.org or phone (03) 7017 8147.